Bonds gets no respect. It’s not clear why. For many companies, institutions and investors, bonds are the vehicle of choice.

 Fixed income investments

 Both CDs and bonds are like loans and are called fixed income investments.
 Where CDs are generally issued by banks, bonds are issued by companies, governments and many quasi-governmental institutions.
-While a government-insured CD has virtually no risk of default, bonds carry a default risk correlated with the likelihood that the issuer will be able to repay.
+While a government-insured CD has virtually no risk of default, bonds carry a default risk correlated with the likelihood that the issuer will be able to pay the interest and return the principal.

 The United States Government is constantly issuing debt securities to finance spending.
 The term “bond” is generally used for a loan lasting more than ten years.
 “Notes” are issued for one to ten years and bills are short-term loans lasting less than one year.
 Short-term U.S. government obligations are often called treasury bills or “T-Bills”.